nhslegalaction/nhslegalaction/README.md

 ## Tuesday 26th March 2024

+@11:13am
+I have been denied basic healthcare for my Athlete’s Foot condition on both feet again this morning.
+My own Daktarin cream is not being given to me.
+When I tell reception that I need the cream and mention discomfort from being denied my own medicine I am told that they need a doctor to prescribe it to me.

+I already told my mother that they do not honour their agreements.
+I told my mother that I need a verbal call with her twice a day to confirm that the cream is on my feet.
+So I will try to ring my mother now.

+---

 My iPhone has been unable to really switch on or run any apps since I ended up in Melbury Lodge.
 Today WhatsApp has completely stopped working on all my devices.

 ![](https://raw.githubusercontent.com/nhslegalaction/nhslegalaction/main/incarceration-journal/20240326-whatsapp-stopped-working-on-all-my-devices.png)